drivelling-spinel/tartar/README.md

 ## Obtaining and installing Tartar

 Tartar distribution is available following the link below:
 <https://www.moddb.com/mods/tartar/downloads/tartar-distro>
 There, TARTAR directory contains latest version of the port including TARTAR.EXE and additional assets and files required to run it.
-EXTRAS document above describes the contents of GOODIES directories.

 ### Playing Doom with TARTAR